 Newton Rigg Review

-The objectives of the Newton Rigg Strategic Review are to promote the opportunity and test the ability of any interested parties to fund and deliver their detailed business plan and proposals for the site.
+The objectives of the Newton Rigg Strategic Review were to promote the opportunity and test the ability of any interested parties to fund and deliver detailed business plan and proposals for the site.

-Askham Bryan College purchased Newton Rigg Campus in 2011.
+Askham Bryan College acquired Newton Rigg Campus in 2011.
 Since then, the College has invested considerable funds and absorbed financial losses.